 Finally, after companies are familiar with programs like Apache Hive and Apache Pig and have the necessary data needed, then it’s time to get into more advanced data processing, like machine learning.
 This is when more traditional and more complex Hadoop programs can be implemented to handle the growing volume and variety of data sources.

-Succeeding in e-commerce and succeeding in Big Data require step-by-step implementation to ensure proper function.
-With the different tools Qubole offers as a service, clients are sure to succeed in product price, inventory and advertising campaigns.
+Succeeding in e-commerce and succeeding in Big Data require a step-by-step implementation to ensure proper function.
+With the different tools Qubole offers as a service, clients are sure to succeed in product price, inventory, and advertising campaigns.